nopnop2002/Arduino-STM32-rosnode/mpu9250/README.md

 - AL8963 3-axis Electronic Compass
  Sensitivity adjustment data for each axis is stored to fuse ROM on shipment.
  This value can be used to calculate adjusted measurement data.
+ If you expect more accuracy, you need to calibrate in advance and know the deviation of the center point.

 I used [this](https://github.com/jrowberg/i2cdevlib/tree/master/Arduino/MPU6050) library to get data from MPU6050.
 I used [this](https://github.com/jrowberg/i2cdevlib/tree/master/Arduino/AK8963) library to get data from AK8963.